Beloved1310/ai-learning-series/sessions/session-05-multi-agents/live-demo/wcc_tech_scout/README.md

 ├── editor.py               # Editor agent with MCP FileSystem
 ├── pipeline.py             # A2A orchestration script
 ├── mcp_config.json         # MCP server configuration
-└── output/                 # Where reports are saved
+└── .reports/               # Where reports are saved (hidden from ADK)
-    └── .gitkeep
 ```

 ---